a

 Recently my friend Kevin Cordi published a nice dare on the Artists Commitment – I suggest you read his words –

-I have had a problem with this commitment for some time – I believe that Read the rest of this entry »
+I have had a problem with this commitment for some time – I believe that Read more »